doc4d/docs/website/translated_docs/es/API/DataStoreClass.md

 If no matching database is found, `Open datastore` returns **Null**.

 *localID* is a local alias for the session opened on remote datastore.
 If *localID* already exists on the application, it is used.
 Otherwise, a new *localID* session is created when the datastore object is used.

+Objects available in the `cs.Datastore` are mapped from the target database with respect to the [ORDA general rules](Concepts/dsMapping.md#general-rules).

 Once the session is opened, the following statements become equivalent and return a reference on the same datastore object: